Types of Recreational Fishing Surveys

 The Fishing Effort Survey (FES) is a mail survey that collects information from households in Hawaii and on the Atlantic and Gulf coasts.
 It replaced the Coastal Household Telephone Survey (CHTS) in 2018, after our work to improve the way we understand and estimate fishing effort found a mail effort survey was superior to the random-digit dialing of residential households used by the CHTS.

 The FES samples households from a national database of mailing addresses, which is supplemented with information from state-based recreational fishing license and registration programs.
 Because research indicates that both anglers and non-anglers are more likely to respond to a survey that includes questions about topics other than fishing, the FES is designed as a weather and outdoor activity survey.
 This helps us improve the number of responses we receive while reducing the risk of nonresponse bias.
+In 2018, we began testing an online reporting option, piloting a “push to web” design that encourages participants to respond to the FES through a computer or mobile device.

 Data are collected at the end of two-month sampling periods known as “waves.”
 Preliminary estimates of the number of shore and private boat recreational fishing trips taken by anglers who live in the covered coastal states are produced for each wave; final estimates are generated each year.